emilkaram/Advanced-Lane-Finding---CarND-Udacity--T1_Project4/writeup.md

 Here I will consider the rubric points individually and describe how I addressed each point in my implementation.
 ________________________________________
 # Camera Calibration and Distortion correction
-I computed the camera matrix and distortion coefficients by:
-a.
-Find corners on chessborad calibration images:
+I computed the camera matrix and distortion coefficients by finding corners on chessborad calibration images I set arrays to store object points(Distorted points) and image points (undistorted image) from all the images objpoints = [] , imgpoints = []

-Set arrays to store object points(Distorted points) and image points (undistorted image) from all the images objpoints = [] imgpoints = [] loop through the claibration images (after converting to gray scale) and find corner and display corners on the image using cv2.findChessboardCorners and draw the corners using cv2.drawChessboardCorners
+I looped through the claibration images (after converting to gray scale) and find corner and display corners on the image using cv2.findChessboardCorners and draw the corners using cv2.drawChessboardCorners

 ![](https://github.com/emilkaram/Advanced-Lane-Finding-CarND-Udacity-T1_Project4/blob/master/images/1.png)